 She learned that she had to work harder than most of her classmates to achieve the same amount of success that they would.
 It was hard for her because she had an older sister who school just came easily to sometimes.
 And the fact that they both look a lot alike, and had some of the same teachers you can imagine the comparisons.
 But she had some amazing teachers in elementary school who got her to come out of her shell and encouraged her to just be herself.

 Fast forward, to the first year of middle school, all that the last two years of elementary school had accomplished for her self-esteem and her confidence was dashed when she got the teacher from He**.
 This teacher would forget to give her medicine at school and then would question why did she need it anyway.
 Middle school is hard for most kids, but having a teacher that is a bully just makes it harder.

 After 6th grade, we were so looking forward to a new and fresh start and we got that with her whole team of teachers.
-One who has since moved onto to be a minister.
+One who has since moved onto to be a minister and totally made a huge impact on her life.
 Mikaela regained her confidence and in 8th grade, she came to me and said: “Mom, I want to try not taking my medicine for a while.”

 I told her, okay but if her grades slip or if I see her fall back on her schoolwork, she would go back on it.

 Well, folks, she is currently not on any medication and is enrolled in college pursuing her degree in Interior Architecture.
 Oh, and did I mention she also has a drafting degree, and she earned that while she was going to high school and playing soccer.